Show All Answers

 Please visit our Obtaining a Special Event Permit page for more information.

 The Special Event application, fees, and all required documents must be filed at least 60 days prior to the event.
+If the event constitutes a road closure, the application is due no less than 90 days prior to the event.

 Additional Requirements (along with the application and fees and other required permit applications):